The Effects of Downsizing on Employees Who Survive the Layoffs

 - During and following layoffs, your current employees have different amounts of contact with your former employees, and this can affect their reaction: This element of layoffs is explored further in how to cope when coworkers lose their jobs with change after layoffs.

-- Different amounts of change occurring in other areas of their lives: While massive change provides experience, an individual who is experiencing vast amounts of change in other aspects of his or her life is challenged.
+- Different amounts of change occurring in other areas of their non-work lives: While massive change provides experience, an individual who is experiencing vast amounts of change in other aspects of his or her life is challenged.
 He or she has less time, energy, and commitment available to deal with the ongoing work changes.

 - Different amounts of impact from the current changes and stress-producing situations: A person who finds her job completely changed will experience more distress than an individual who is asked to write an extra feature article each week.